fgr1986/coco_mcu/README.md

 TF Profiler reports total number of flops 1983336

 #### Quantization
-* The network is quantized using TF (v1.13) quantization functions [https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/quantize/python/quantize_graph.py]
+* The network is quantized using TF (v1.13) [quantization functions](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/quantize/python/quantize_graph.py)
-* Activations are quantized using 8b
+* Activations are quantized using 8 bits
-* Weights are quantized using 2b
+* Weights are quantized using 2 bits
 * The quantization delay is non-zero (see `mb_att.py`).

 #### ROM Size
 * The network is composed of a total of 1,000,914 parameters
 * Each parameter uses 2b in the ROM, giving a total of 244.4KB

 #### RAM Usage
-Always taking in mind how MCU NN libs (see CMSIS: https://github.com/ARM-software/CMSIS_5)
+We take into account how existing NNs libraries for MCUs (e.g. [Arm's CMSIS](https://github.com/ARM-software/CMSIS_5))
 * Point-wise additions and multiplications are considered in-place.
 Should a custom operation ´f(t)´ be performed over the tensor ´t´, a single uint8 can hold temporarily the value ´aux = f(t_i)´, later replacing the memory space where ´t_i´ was in.
 * Let ´h(t)=g(f(t))´, being ´t´ not required for later operations, after ´f(t)´ has been computed, the memory space previously occupied by ´t´ can be freed and reasigned.
 * Let ´h(t) = y(g(t), f(t))´ a graph section with two paths or branches, dependent on ´t´, we compute first one branch i.e. 'g(t)´, then ´f(t)´, so ´t´ no longer requires to be hold in memory, and its memory space reallocated to compute ´y()´.

-Taking into account the previous considerations, and given the architecture defined above (described in detail in ´mb_att.py´), the RAM memory peack takes place in the nodes:
+Taking into account the previous considerations, and given the architecture defined above (described in detail in `mb_att.py`), the RAM memory peak takes place in the nodes:
 * Input conv: 256x256x3 + 86x86x8 = 249.8KB
 * Bneck0: 86x86x8 [shared input] + 86x86x16 = 173.34KB.
 After computation buffer of 86x86x16
 * Att0: Max peak with 86x86x16 [bneck0 out] + 86x86x8 [shared input that can be discarted after first max_pool] + 43x43x8 = 218KB.
 After first pooling the peak is: 86x86x16 + 43x43x8 + 22x22x(16+16+32) = 164.1KB.
 After computation buffer of 22x22x16